Things to Know Before Pulsed Dye Laser Treatment

 • Infection

 These risks should be weighed against the potential benefits of the treatment before deciding.
-If the risks involved are too high, you may consider other options.
+If the risks involved are too high, you may consider other treatment options.
 Most risks occur when patients are not suitable candidates or do not follow their provider’s instructions following the treatment.

 The Results Are Not Instantaneous